 - Language conversation tables in the East Dining Hall, right downstairs from language classes.

 - 2-credit courses called “Coffee and the News,” in which students read and discuss the news in German, French or Spanish.

 - Weekly gatherings such as German Kaffeeklatsch, Japanese Tea and French Crêpe Night that combine chances to converse with culinary delights.

 - Language Associates, university students from abroad who come to Carleton for one year to assist the foreign language departments.
-The Associates live in Parish Language House, organize extracurricular activities, and serve as teaching assistants and conversation partners.
+The Associates live in Parish International House, organize extracurricular activities, and serve as teaching assistants and conversation partners.

 - Holiday celebrations from Day of the Dead to three different New Years!
 (Western, Russian Orthodox and Chinese).

 - Trips to theater, film, restaurants and museums in the Twin Cities.